yveszb38/docs/pages/learn/manage/serv-vars.md

 ## Managing with the CLI & SDK

-The resin.io CLI and SDKs all include methods to easily read, add or update environment and service variables.
+The {{ $names.company.lower }} CLI and SDKs all include methods to easily read, add or update environment and service variables.
 Consult the appropriate reference for code examples.

 * [CLI environment reference](/tools/cli/#envs)
 * [Node.js SDK environment reference](/tools/sdk/#resin.models.environment-variables)